wotori-studio/NFText/README.md

 ## Concept
 This project about collaboration between writers and artists in NFT creation.
 The goal to allow all people participate in art and vitual world creation.
 Even If you can't draw, start from text, Imagine the character and mint the description as NFT.
-Then someone who ggod at painting and 3D will join your Idea and at the and you'll have a visualisation of text and group NFT that able to live in web 3.0 and virtual worlds...
+Then someone who good at painting and 3D will join your Idea and at the and you'll have a visualisation of text and group NFT that able to live in web 3.0 and virtual worlds...

 ## Features
 Current release: